 - Get the veggies chopped before you start cooking.
 Things move fast once you get it started!

-- I made this recipe in a cast iron skillet, hence the title, but you could use a wok if you prefer.
+- I make this recipe in a cast iron skillet (I originaly called this turkey and cabbage skillet), but you could use a wok if you prefer.

 - You can adjust the stir-fry sauce ingredients based on your preferences and what you have on hand.
 I have made it without the jalapeños, and bumped up the sriracha a bit, and that worked.
 I was going to try adding cilantro, but they were out when I went shopping for the ingredients.